okfn/handbook/text/courses/what-is-data.rst

   Golf balls at a market (CC) by Kaptain Kobold on Flickr.

 What can we say about these?
 They are golf balls, right?
 So one of the first data points we have is that they are used for golf.
 Golf is a category of sport, so this helps us to put the ball in a taxonomy.
 But there is more to them.
-We have the color: “white”, the condition “used”.
+We have the colour: “white”, the condition “used”.
 They all have a size, there is a certain number of them and they probably have some monetary value, and so on.

 Even unremarkable objects have a lot of data attached to them.
 You too: you have a name (most people have given and family names) a date of birth, weight, height, nationality etc. All these things are data.